 .
 So there are 40 days of fasting, plus Sundays when they don't fast.

 There are two Daniel Fasts in the book of Daniel.
-Chapter 1 is about a ten day fast.
-Chapter 10 is about a 21 day fast.
-Some people may choose to do a three day fast or even a day time fast.
+Chapter 1 is a ten day fast.
+Chapter 10 is a 21 day fast.
+Some people may choose to do a three day fast or even a daytime fast.
 It is good for beginners to try shorter durations for the first times they do a partial fast or total fast.

 It is common for pastors to teach about the 40 day total fast of Jesus during this season, because it is the same number of days.
 However, we won't get handed over to Satan